Find Trade Colleges

 • Clean or service machinery to ensure operating efficiency, using water, gasoline, lubricants, or hand tools.

-What a Pesticide Applicator Should Know
+Qualities of a Pesticide Applicator

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.